AntiToxin sells safetytech to clean up poisoned platforms – TechCrunch

 The big social networks and video games have failed to prioritize user well-being over their own growth.
 As a result, society is losing the battle against bullying, predators, hate speech, misinformation and scammers.
-Typically when a whole class of tech companies have a dire problem they can’t cost-effectively solve themselves, a software-as-a-service emerges to fill the gap in web hosting, payment processing, etc. So along comes AntiToxin Technologies, a new Israeli startup that wants to help web giants fix their abuse troubles with its safety-as-a-service.
+Typically when a whole class of tech companies have a dire problem they can’t cost-effectively solve themselves, a software-as-a-service emerges to fill the gap in web hosting, payment processing, etc. So along comes AntiToxin Technologies, a new startup that wants to help web giants fix their abuse troubles with its safety-as-a-service.

 It all started on Minecraft.
-AntiToxin co-founder Ron Porat is cybersecurity expert who’d started popular ad blocker Shine.
+AntiToxin co-founder Ron Porat is cybersecurity expert who’d started ad blocker Shine.
 Yet right under his nose, one of his kids was being mercilessly bullied on the hit children’s game.
 If even those most internet-savvy parents were being surprised by online abuse, Porat realized the issue was bigger than could be addressed by victims trying to protect themselves.
 The platforms had to do more, research confirmed.

 A recent Ofcom study found almost 80% of children had a potentially harmful online experience in the past year.
 Indeed, 23% said they’d been cyberbullied, and 28% of 12 to 15-year-olds said they’d received unwelcome friend or follow requests from strangers.
 A Ditch The Label study found of 12 to 20-year-olds who’d been bullied online, 42% were bullied on Instagram.